MapStory/mapstory-community/items/playback-settings.md

 ## Single Chapter Mapstories ("short stories")

-The viewer page for a single chapter mapstory should not show the "chapter info" and "summary" information twice, as it currently does.
+In the short run, the viewer page for a single chapter mapstory should not show the "chapter info" and "summary" information twice, as it currently does.
+In the longer run we may want to think about a unique page format for a single chapter "short story"

 ## Museum Playback Mode